EdoardoCostantini/blogdown/content/publication/mi-super-pcr/index.md

 This a preliminary post meant to share the shiny app that can be used to scann the results.
 The article describing the results is coming soon.
+You may find the description of the simulation study in the readme file of the [GitHub](https://github.com/EdoardoCostantini/mi-spcr) repository associated with this study.

+### Results dashboard

 <iframe height="975" width="100%" frameborder="no" src="https://edoardocostantini.shinyapps.io/mi-pcr-plot/?_ga=2.193807589.95894774.1658930327-1213691852.1658930327"> </iframe>